 Whilst Covid-19 brought global travel to a standstill, we have used this forced downtime to upskill ourselves, launch new and exciting African destinations along with expanding on our bespoke packages.
 Our popular private tours ensure social distancing, complete flexibility and we will obviously be taking all necessary precautions onboard our tour vehicles.

-Our many suppliers that make up our diverse safari and tour experiences, also take the Covid-19 protocols seriously and align with all legal requirements such as wearing of masks in public spaces, availability of hand sanitizer, social distancing, vehicle & room sanitisation, etc.
+Our many suppliers that make up our diverse safari and tour package experiences, also take the Covid-19 protocols seriously and align with all legal requirements such as wearing of masks in public spaces, availability of hand sanitizer, social distancing, vehicle & room sanitisation, etc.

 Africa, its diverse people, rich fauna and flora are preparing ourselves for your return.
 Do dream now, do plan for later and when the time is right we will be more than ready to welcome you back to our continent.